akkwok2099/capstone_grocery_market/README.md

 #### Python 3.7

-Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)
+Follow instructions to install Python 3.7 for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)

 #### Virtual Enviornment

-We recommend working within a virtual environment whenever using Python for projects.
-This keeps your dependencies for each project separate and organaized.
+Running the app in an virtual environment is highly recommended.
+This keeps the dependencies for the project separate and organaized.
 Instructions for setting up a virual enviornment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 #### PIP Dependencies

-Once you have your virtual environment setup and running, install dependencies by naviging to the `/backend` directory and running:
+Once you have your virtual environment setup and running, install dependencies by naviging to the main directory (which is right under CAPSTONE_GROCERY_MARKET) and running:

 ```bash
 pip install -r requirements.txt
 ```

-This will install all of the required packages we selected within the `requirements.txt` file.
+This will install all of the required packages within the `requirements.txt` file.

 ##### Key Dependencies